KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 The cognitive field does not simply lose coherence — it reorganizes around entropic attractors: obsession, fixation, and the misdirection of mental energy toward dissolution.

-### 5.3 Inverse Architects at the Metric Terminus
+### 5.3 Rival Architects at the Metric Terminus

 Embodied beings do not operate exclusively at their own layer.
 Through resonance, an embodied being may participate in the dynamics of any layer of the lattice — centropic or entropic.

-Those who architect systems of power, control, oppression, or domination are operating at IL₄ (IDP / IDL — Inverse Architectural Band) while physically present at IL₁.
-They are **inverse architects**: beings whose structural resonance extends from the Corporeal Realm to the entropic Architectural layer, organizing fragmentation at systemic scale.
+Those who architect systems of power, control, oppression, or coercion are operating at IL₄ (IDP / IDL — Inverse Architectural Band) while physically present at IL₁.
+They are **Rival Architects**: beings whose structural resonance extends from the Corporeal Realm to the entropic Architectural layer, organizing fragmentation at systemic scale.

 > **Structural Note:**
 > Inverse architectural participation is a structural description, not a moral classification.
 It identifies the layer at which an embodied being's resonance operates — the structural pattern of their engagement with the lattice.
 Moral judgment is not the function of Structural Physics; structural diagnosis is.

 \[
-\mathcal{R}(\Psi_{\text{embodied}}, \Psi_{IL_4}) > \mathcal{R}_{\text{threshold}} \implies \text{IL₄ participation from IL₁}
+\mathcal{R}(\Psi_{\text{embodied}}, \Psi_{IL_4}) > \mathcal{R}_{\text{threshold}} \implies \text{IL}_4\text{ participation from IL}_1
 \]

-The inverse architect does not reside at IL₄.
+The Rival Architect does not reside at IL₄.
 They resonate with it — channeling the entropic counterparts of Sophis and Morgis (that is, Nyxea 🫥 and Psychea 🪫) through their embodied position.
 Their systems of control are structural inversions of the archetypal templates that Sophis and Morgis provide on the centropic side.

 ### 5.4 The Crown of Entropy